Amazon’s ‘Treasure Truck’ deals program is expanding nationwide

 Amazon’s Treasure Truck, the retailer’s deal programs that offers discounts on select items paid for online then picked up in person from an actual truck, is expanding across the U.S. First announced back in 2015 in Seattle, then rolled out the following year, Treasure Truck initially appeared to be some sort of one-off marketing experiment, but its recently granted patent and forthcoming nationwide launch now seem to indicate broader plans for Amazon’s attempt at crossing online and real-world shopping.

-The company has not yet announced the city lineup for the Treasure Truck’s nationwide launch, but we understand the plan is to send a fleet of trucks to over a couple dozen cities across the U.S, where it will exist as a permanent installation.
+The company has not yet announced the city lineup for the Treasure Truck’s nationwide launch, but we understand the plan is to send a fleet of trucks to more than a couple dozen cities across the U.S, where it will exist as a permanent installation.
 That is to say, this is not a cross-country “road trip” for the deals machine, it’s actually meant to be a new way for consumers to interact with Amazon and shop.

 The goal with Treasure Truck so far has been to bring limited quantity items to customers in a unique format.
 In the past, this has included local, exclusive, and other in-demand products.
 For example, Treasure Truck served up deals on discounted GoPro cameras; the top holiday toy from Hatchimals; the new Harry Potter book, “Harry Potter and the Cursed Child;” Beast Mode-skinned Amazon Echo devices and Beast Mode hats, promoting Ex-Seahawks’ Marshawn Lynch’s Beast Mode apparel store, located in Seattle; and much more.